cam39porter/thesis/deliverables/project-proposal.md

 ### Indicators

 > *Indicators* are arbitrary combinations of attributes from the physical datasets.
+Indicators are removed if they are judged to have inadequate coverage or are obviously redundant with other indicators that have greater distribution.

 * Some example indicators could be "male population as a percentage of total population" or "number of Starbucks per kilometer".